brianstorti/git-hooks/README.md

 ## How to use it?

 **Warning: This will override all of your custom git hooks.
-If you don't have any custom hook, don't worry, but if you do, make sure to backup it first.**
+If you don't have any custom hook, don't worry.
+But if you do, make sure to back it up first.**

-Just copy this on the root path of your project, wait some seconds and you should be good to go.
+Just copy this on the root path of your project, wait for some seconds and you should be good to go.
 ``git clone git@github.com:brianstorti/git-hooks.git /tmp/git-hooks;cp /tmp/git-hooks/hooks/* .git/hooks;chmod +x .git/hooks/*```

 ## License